mariushart/adr/docs/glossary.md

 - Bounded context
   - Basically the ability to group something and use that to abstract other factors out
   - Related to: Domain-Driven Design

+- RCDA
+  - Risk- and Cost-Driven Architecture (RCDA) is an architecting approach developed by CGI that focuses on managing risks and costs in solution design.
+  - Key aspects:
+   - Decision Stories
+   - Risk-first approach to solution design
+   - Cost optimization and management
+   - Scalable methodology
+   - Agile and deadline-oriented
+   - Validated through peer-reviewed research
+   - Recognized by Open Group Certified Architect (OpenCA) program
+  - Related to: Decision Stories

+- Decision Stories
+  - Method to document architectural choices in a standardized and transparent way
+   - In the context of: [current situation/project/environment]
+   - Facing concern(s): [list key problems/challenges]
+   - We decided: [chosen solution/approach]
+   - And not: [rejected alternatives]
+   - To achieve: [expected outcomes/benefits]
+   - Accepting: [trade-offs/consequences]

+- TOGAF
+  - The Open Group Architecture Framework is an enterprise architecture methodology and framework that helps organizations design, plan, implement, and govern enterprise IT architecture.
+  - Its core component is the Architecture Development Method (ADM), a repeatable cycle for developing architecture.
+   - Preliminary: Defines how to implement TOGAF within the organization
+   - Architecture Vision: Sets project scope, constraints, and expectations
+   - Business Architecture: Describes current business structure and goals
+   - Information Systems Architecture: Covers data and application architecture
+   - Technology Architecture: Describes software and hardware infrastructure
+   - Opportunities and Solutions: Initial implementation planning
+   - Migration Planning: Cost-benefit analysis and detailed implementation plan
+   - Implementation Governance: Provides architectural oversight
+   - Architecture Change Management: Monitors and manages changes

 ## Domain Modeling Concepts